curtispuetz/pypp-docs/docs/feature_requests.md

 ## Current highest priority features

-In my mind, these are the highest priority features that should be added to Py++, in an approximate order of imporance.
+In my mind, these are the highest priority features that should be added to Py++, in an approximate order of importance.
 And, I am probably working on them now as you are reading this.

 I will keep this list updated